james2doyle/ohdoylerules.com/content/demo/php-variables-in-strings.md

----
++++
-Title: "PHP Variables in strings"
-Description: "A list of all the ways you can put PHP Variables in strings"
+title = "PHP Variables in strings" description = "A list of all the ways you can put PHP Variables in strings" date = "2013-03-21" category = "Demo" template = "post.html"
-Date: "2013-03-21"
-Category: "Demo"
-Template: "post"
+[taxonomies]
-Keywords: ["php", "variables", "string", "interpolation", "vars", "in", "text", "render"]
+keywords = ["php", "variables", "string", "interpolation", "vars", "in", "text", "render"]
----
++++

 I have been getting quite annoyed lately when escaping a string to output a PHP variable.
 So I decided to make a little test so I could see what the best way to tackle this was.